ChebNet: Efficient and Stable Constructions of Deep Neural Networks with Rectified Power Units via Chebyshev Approximations: Introduction

-In this paper, we propose a new construction of deep RePU networks to remove the drawback mentioned above. we accomplish this goal by constructing deep RePU networks based on Chebyshev polynomial approximation directly.
-Chebyshev method is one of the most popular spectral methods in numerical partial differential equations, see e.g. \cite{boyd_chebyshev_2001}, \cite{platte_chebfun_2010}.
+In this paper, we propose a new construction of deep RePU networks to remove the drawback mentioned above. {W}e accomplish this goal by constructing deep RePU networks based on Chebyshev polynomial approximation directly.
+Chebyshev method is one of the most popular spectral methods for function approximation and solving partial differential equations, see e.g. \cite{boyd_chebyshev_2001}, \cite{platte_chebfun_2010}.
 It is known that Chebyshev approximation can be efficiently calculated by using fast Fourier transforms.
-By using a hierarchical structure of Chebyshev polynomial approximation in frequency domain, we develop methods in this paper to convert Chebyshev polynomial approximations into deep RePU networks with optimal size, we call the resulting neural networks ChebNets.
-Correspondingly, the RePU networks constructed using methods proposed in \citep{li_better_2019} and \citep{li_PowerNet_2019} will be referred to as PowerNets.
-ChebNets have all the good theoretical approximation properties that PowerNets have: they have faster convergence in approximating sufficient smooth functions than deep ReLU networks; they fit in situations when derivatives involved in the loss function, for which deep ReLU networks are hard to use.
-Meanwhile, ChebNets are numerically more stable.
-Our numerical results show that the constructed ChebNets can be further trained to obtain much better results than those obtained by training PowerNets.
+By using a hierarchical structure of Chebyshev polynomial approximation in frequency domain, we develop methods in this paper to convert Chebyshev polynomial approximations into deep RePU networks with optimal sizes, we call the resulting neural networks ChebNets.\footnote[1]{There is another work involves using Chebyshev polynomial in graph convolutional networks\citep{defferrard_convolutional_2016}, which called ChebyNet.
+The two networks are very different, should not be confused.} Correspondingly, the RePU networks constructed using methods proposed in \citep{li_better_2019} and \citep{li_PowerNet_2019} will be referred to as PowerNets in this paper.
+ChebNets have all the good theoretical approximation properties that PowerNets have: they have faster convergence in approximating sufficient smooth functions than deep ReLU networks; they fit in situations where derivatives involved in the loss function, for which deep ReLU networks are hard to use.
+In addition, ChebNets provide several distinct benefits: \begin{enumerate} \item ChebNets are numerically more stable, which can provide better results by increasing the degree of underlying polynomial approximation to represent functions with finite order of smoothness.
+In contrast, the stability issue makes the performance of PowerNets deteriorate quickly as the number of terms in power series increases.

+\item Even if the stability issue is not a serious problem for some particular functions, the ChebNet approach is still better than the PowerNet approach in terms of computational efficiency, since Chebyshev expansion coefficients can be stably and efficiently calculated by fast Fourier transform in $\mathcal{O}(n\log n)$ operations, while numerically calculating the coefficients of power expansion usually needs $\mathcal{O}(n^2)$ operations.

+\item ChebNets can be further fine-tuned to obtain much better results than those obtained by tuning PowerNets, which will be demonstrated by the numerical results given in Section 4. \end{enumerate} With above mentioned good properties: high order accuracy, stable structure, and optimal complexity in both network construction and forward propagation, we expect that ChebNets will be a good choice to be embedded into big neural networks in some real applications to get better performance.